-Debt Securities Risks.
+Debt Securities Risk.
 Investments in fixed income securities will be subject to credit risk, interest rate risk and prepayment risk.
 Credit risk is the risk that an issuer will default or fail to pay principal and interest when due.
 Interest rate risk is the risk that the value of fixed income securities fluctuates with changes in interest rates (e.g., increases in interest rates result in a decrease in value of fixed income securities).
 The Fund will be exposed to heightened interest rate risk as interest rates rise from historically low levels.
-Pre-payment risk is the risk that the principal on fixed income securities will be paid off prior to maturity causing the Fund to invest in fixed income securities will magnify certain other risks, including interest rate risk and credit risk.
+Pre-payment risk is the risk that the principal on fixed income securities will be paid off prior to maturity causing the Fund to invest in fixed income securities with lower interest rates.
+Duration risk is the risk that holding long duration and long maturity investments will magnify certain other risks, including interest rate risk and credit risk.